public-transport/hafas-client/docs/journeys.md

 	remarks: true, // parse & expose hints & warnings?
 	// Consider walking to nearby stations at the beginning of a journey?
 	startWithWalking: true,
-	language: 'en' // language to get results in
+	language: 'en', // language to get results in
-}
+	scheduledDays: false // parse which days each journey is valid on }
 ```